 Our Nominating and Governance Committee uses a variety of methods for identifying and evaluating nominees for director.
 The Nominating and Governance Committee assesses the appropriate size of the Board, and whether any vacancies on the Board are expected due to retirement or otherwise.
 In the event that vacancies are anticipated, or otherwise arise, the Nominating and Governance Committee considers various potential candidates for director.
 Candidates may come to the attention of the Nominating and Governance Committee through current Board members, professional search firms, stockholders or other persons.
 These candidates are evaluated at regular or special meetings of the Nominating and Governance Committee and may be considered at any point during the year.
 As described above, the Nominating and Governance Committee also considers properly submitted stockholder nominations for candidates for the Board.
 Following verification of the stockholder status of persons proposing candidates, recommendations are aggregated and considered by the Nominating and Governance Committee at a regularly scheduled meeting.
-If any materials are provided by a stockholder in connection with the nominating and Governance Committee also reviews materials provided by professional search firms or other parties in connection with a nominee who is not proposed by a stockholder.
+If any materials are provided by a stockholder in connection with the nomination of a director candidate, such materials are forwarded to the Nominating and Governance Committee.
+The Nominating and Governance Committee also reviews materials provided by professional search firms or other parties in connection with a nominee who is not proposed by a stockholder.
 In evaluating such nominations, the Nominating and Governance Committee seeks to achieve a balance of knowledge, diversity, experience and capability on the Board.
 The Board believes it is important for the Board to have diversity of knowledge base, life perspectives, professional experience and skills, and the Board and Nominating and Governance Committee takes these qualities into account when considering director nominees.